Software Technology Trends Enhance Mold making Industry

 Integrated Verification and Post Processing

-Verification software and post-processing are being integrated with toolpath generation.
+Verification software technology and post-processing are being integrated with toolpath generation.
 The user often operates with Windows open to toolpath verification and generation concurrently on the screen.
 This permits quick movement back and forth between the functions.
 The effect of toolpath changes can be viewed as almost instantaneously.
 Also, the integration of the post-processor into the toolpath generation module is becoming more common.

 All vendors are increasing their product breadth, often through the licensing of third-party products.
 Each vendor must define and establish the core elements that are strategic to them.
 Within the strategic circle, products are usually internally developed.
 Outside the strategic circle, third-party products are often licensed.
 CAM vendors often obtain post-processor generators and/or NC verification and simulation packages from third-party vendors.
 This has evolved into a significant sub-market.